Academic Administration Committee (AAC)

-In special circumstances, for StudyLink purposes, students may enrol more than half-time and be given the benefits of full-time status.
+In special circumstances, for StudyLink (New Zealand student loans) purposes, students may enrol more than half-time and be given the benefits of full-time status.
 This is called limited full-time.

-Lincoln University Campus Administration System.
+The Lincoln University Campus Administration System.
 This system enables students to enrol in classes, register for the semester or year, view exam results, apply for new programmes or a prerequisite dispensation, update contact details, view the cost of study, make payments and view weekly schedules.
 All current students are given a login to LUCAS.

 An area of study in which you specialise by taking a group of subjects including advanced level subjects.